Key Takeaways

 Tools and equipment insurance isn't legally required, but many contracts require it before you can start work.

 General contractors often require subcontractors to carry business equipment insurance.
-Commercial clients may require proof of coverage before allowing you on-site.
-Government contracts and large construction projects frequently mandate specific insurance coverage, and tool insurance is typically part of these requirements.
+Commercial clients may require proof of coverage before you're allowed on-site.
+Government contracts and large construction projects frequently mandate specific insurance coverage, and tool insurance is part of these requirements.

-Equipment insurance cost varies based on your industry risk, equipment value, coverage limits and location.
+Equipment insurance costs vary based on industry risk, equipment value, coverage limits and location.
 Consider these factors when choosing your coverage amount:

 1. 1

 Add up the cost to replace all your essential tools and equipment today, not what you originally paid for them.
-For example, a $300 drill you bought three years ago might cost $450 to replace now due to inflation and newer models.
+A $300 drill you bought three years ago might cost $450 to replace now due to inflation and newer models.

 2. 2